instana/nodejs/packages/collector/CONFIGURATION.md

 ## Reporting Unhandled Promise Rejections

-In addition to reporting uncaught exceptions, the Instana Node.js collector can also report [unhandled promise rejections](https://nodejs.org/api/process.html#process_event_unhandledrejection).
+In addition to reporting uncaught exceptions, the Instana Node.js collector can also report [unhandled promise rejections](https://nodejs.org/api/process.html#process_event_unhandledrejection) as issues to Instana.
 An unhandled promise rejection is a promise that is rejected but for which no rejection handler has been defined (that is, the promise chain does not have a `.catch(...)`).

 This capability is disabled by default.
 If it is enabled and an unhandled promise rejection is detected, this is reported as an issue of severity "warning" to Instana.